AshwinSundar/ashwinsundar/drafts/be-interesting.md

 In American society, we are often presented with garbage wrapped in a nice bow.
 We are convinced that garbage is not, in fact, garbage.
 Our personal space is assaulted with advertisements that garbage is actually luxury.
 We need this garbage to take us wherever we want.
 We need garbage to *be an interesting person*[^garbage].

+[literal ad with the words "be interesting"]
+[or maybe a bunch of them]

 This is wrong.
 Garbage, not matter how decorated and ornate, is still garbage.
 A glass of water tainted by even the tiniest amount of poop is no longer safe to drink - it's 100% poopy water.

 One should learn to recognize garbage and avoid it.
 This includes obvious garbage in the form of food.
-The best food advice I have ever received is to educate oneself about ingredients and read the ingredients label of everything one consumes.
+The best food advice I have ever received is to educate oneself about ingredients and read the ingredients label of everything one consumes[^food-advice].
 If any ingredient is unrecognizable, or known to be bad - don't consume the item.
 It's that simple.

 Then there is visual and auditory garbage - low quality filler videos that one watches before going to bed, crappy podcasts to listen to while puttering about the house.
 This can go too.
 How much of that information is actually retained?
 What damage does poorly-researched filler content do to one's critical reasoning skills?